allegheny-college-cmpsc-200-fall-2023/dynamo-dispatcher-assignment/README.md

 > * what are these numbers' decimal equivalents?
 > * how can we get only the first `2` bytes and last `2` bytes alone?

+**Note**: The portion of our format string `0x%08x` indicates that we want to print an 8-digit hexadecimal number.

 ### Assignment "Hacks"

 See the `Suggestion` below to challenge yourself to implement a Hack.
 As always, you are allowed to develop